What every Skillets has:

 Macy's sells a good variety of skillets and cookware sets that include skillets and fry pans on its website, and some have hundreds of reviews.
 All-Clad is a top seller here, along with Le Creuset and Scanpan.
-Reviews can be sorted by demographics, including cooking skill level, and reviewers have the opportunity to say if they would recommend the product.
+Reviewers have the opportunity to say if they would recommend the product.

 Williams-Sonoma sells quite a few fry pans and skillets, leaning heavily toward the high end of the price spectrum.
 Some are also Williams-Sonoma exclusives that aren't covered by any other sources.
 Cookware tends to be pricier here than at other sites, which may explain the lower total number of reviews.

 J. Kenji López-Alt, managing culinary director for SeriousEats.com, tests six inexpensive stainless steel skillets to name three top choices.
 He notes that, while these are 10-inch skillets, all of them come in 8- and 12-inch sizes as well, and can be expected to perform similarly.
 Responsiveness (how long the pan takes to heat up and cool down), performance, evenness and comfort were all taken into account.